ptr727/PlexCleaner/README.md

 - De-interlace the video track if interlaced.
 - Re-encode video to H264 at `VideoEncodeQuality` if video matches the `ReEncodeVideoFormats`, `ReEncodeVideoCodecs`, and `ReEncodeVideoProfiles` list.
 - Re-encode audio to `AudioEncodeCodec` if audio matches the `ReEncodeAudioFormats` list.
-- Verify the media container and stream integrity, and conditionally delete files that fail validation.
+- Verify the media container and stream integrity, if corrupt try to automatically repair, else delete the file.

 ### Re-Multiplex, Re-Encode, and De-Interlace